Shark finning: On shark populations

 Some studies suggest 26 to 73 million sharks are harvested annually for fins.
 The annual median for the period from 1996 to 2000 was 38 million, which is nearly four times the number recorded by the Food and Agriculture Organization (FAO) of the United Nations, but considerably lower than the estimates of many conservationists.
 It has been reported that the global shark catch in 2012 was 100 million.

 Sharks have a K-selection life history, which means that they tend to grow slowly, reach maturity at a larger size and a later age, and have low reproductive rates.
 These traits make them especially vulnerable to overfishing methods, such as shark finning.
 Recent studies suggest changes in abundance of apex predators may have cascading impacts on a variety of ecological processes.

 Numbers of some shark species have dropped as much as 80% over the last 50 years.

 Some organizations claim that shark fishing or bycatch (the unintentional capture of species by other fisheries) is the reason for the decline in some species' populations, and that the market for fins has very little impact – bycatch accounts for an estimated 50% of all sharks taken.
 Others suggest that the market for shark fin soup is the main reason for the decline.

 On other populations

 Sharks are apex predators and have extensive implications for marine systems and processes, particularly coral reefs.
 A report by WildAid on global threats to sharks further explains the importance of these animals.

-Fins from the critically endangered sawfish (Pristidae) "are highly favored in Asian markets and are some of the most valuable shark fins".
+Fins from sawfish (Pristidae) "are highly favored in Asian markets and are some of the most valuable shark fins".
 Sawfishes are now protected under the highest protection level of the Convention on International Trade in Endangered Species (CITES), Appendix I.